Tough c interview questions

 Explanation:

-Properties of volatile variable:
+Properties of volatile variables:

 A volatile variable is declared with help of keyword volatile: